jcainuk/PHP-MySQL-Project/readme.md

 ```

-2. **Create Content:** Use the admin panel to create new posts and manage existing ones.
+2. **Create Content:** Use the admin panel to create, edit and elete new posts and images, and manage existing ones.
 3. **Publish an Article:** If an article is created without a published date then it will be hidden on the main index page.
 However clicking publish next to article from the admin section will publish it to the live site.
 4. **Browse Blog:** Visit the homepage to view the latest yoga articles and resources.